STEM in the Australian Public Service workforce

 • Geoscience Australia.

-Agencies also aligned classification levels in the organisation to equivalent levels in the Australian Public Service if they do not use standard APS classifications.
-In some cases classification levels were approximately aligned to reporting broadbands of APS classifications based on publicly available APS classification band descriptors, for the purpose of this exercise.
+Agencies also aligned classification levels in their organisation to equivalent levels in the APS if they do not use standard APS classifications.
+In some cases classification levels were approximately aligned to reporting broadbands of APS classifications, based on publicly available APS classification band descriptors.

-Some staff in senior positions may be described as being in management or leadership occupations, so may not be captured within STEM.
+Some staff in senior positions may be described as being in management or leadership occupations, so may not be captured in STEM roles and fields in the visualisations above.

 Read more about our methodology and this data.